xuyuji9000/linux-playground/bash/How-Program-Loads.md

 ## Unsolved problmes

-- What happens when I execute a command in shell?

-- Understand format used for execution on unix-like systems This question for executable script is understanding how script runtime interpret the script
+- Understand ELF format

-- What is execution context like?
+- What does execution context contains?

 - How execution context is setup based on executable file?

-- How the program execution context is setup on Linux ?
+  - How process memory is initiated based on ELF format?

-- What happens with shell initiation itself?
+- What happens with interactive shell initiation itself?
+Like how the environment variables is first iniated, etc.